Batman: Curse of the White Knight: Spin-off series

 A six-issue spin-off series focusing on Harley Quinn, Batman: White Knight Presents: Harley Quinn, co-written by Murphy and his wife Katana Collins and illustrated by Matteo Scalera, ran from October 20, 2020 to March 23, 2021.
 It is the fourth installment in the White Knight series, taking place two years after the events of Batman: Curse of the White Knight, and centers on Quinn as she investigates a string of murders in Gotham City while trying to adjust to her new life as a single mother of twins.
 The collected edition of Batman: White Knight Presents: Harley Quinn was published on June 29, 2021, also featuring the sixth chapter of the Harley Quinn Black + White + Red digital comic.

 Sequel

-A fifth installment in the White Knight series and sequel to Batman: Curse of the White Knight is scheduled to begin publication on March 29, 2022 and end in December of the same year, with Murphy once again serving as writer and illustrator for the new comic book.
+A fifth installment in the White Knight series and sequel to Batman: Curse of the White Knight began publication in March 2022 and ended in February 2023, with Murphy once again serving as writer and illustrator for the comic book.
 It is titled Batman: Beyond the White Knight, and occurs twelve years succeeding the story of the previous volume, with the plot revolving around young Terry McGinnis, who becomes Bruce Wayne's successor as Batman by stealing a technologically advanced Batsuit to avenge his father's murder involving corrupt CEO Derek Powers, all while a middle-aged Bruce escapes from prison to stop Terry and retrieve the Batsuit.